akhilsaini678/games2048/README.md

 Steps which I am doing :

     1.
         a.
 Created a git repository on github.
         b.
 Clone it into my local disk.
         c.
 Created Virtual Enviroment.
         d.
 Installed Django in virtual Environment.
         e.
 Starting a new Python Django App named as games2048.
         f.
 Create a new app inside games2048 folder names as games2048_app (Main app in which all work will be done.)
         g.
 Now , created two folder in it names as static and templates to keep HTML and CSS file.

+    2.
+        a.
+View is created in views.py and a index file is created in templates.
+        b.
+Static Files location is set in setting.py and templates directory location is also added in setting.py.
+        c.
+Url path is added in urls.py.
+        d.
+Now app is at it's initial phase now, I am going to create simple UI for the app.